Delayed / Late Period

 The length of a normal menstrual cycle is 28 days, plus/minus 7 days.
 That is, a period may occur 7 days before the expected date of the period or may be normally delayed for 7 days beyond the expected date.
 But, if the delay is more than 35 (28+7) days, then the cause of the delay needs to be investigated.

-Periods can be delayed for a single cycle or can be delayed in every cycle.
-If the delay is in only a single cycle, the most likely cause is pregnancy.
-If the periods are delayed in every cycle, then the chances are that the woman has a naturally long menstrual cycle and that this delay in her periods is normal for her.
+Periods can be delayed for a single cycle or it can be delayed in every cycle.
+If the delay is in only a single cycle, the most likely cause is a temporary cause like stress.
+If the periods are delayed but regular in every cycle, then the chances are that the woman has a naturally long menstrual cycle and that this delay in her periods is normal for her.

 A long cycle may be normal in some women.
 So, some women may get their periods normally after every 45 days or 60 days.
 It may even run in the family.
 As long as the periods are regular (even if they occur after more than 35 days), it is compatible with fertility and good health and is not a cause for infertility.

 But if the periods are irregular in duration, then other causes should be suspected.
 Most irregular periods which are due to temporary causes like stress, settle down and regularize spontaneously in about 3 months.

 If the periods are delayed or irregular for more than 3 cycles, then a medical examination and investigation is definitely called for.